Installation Department at Blount Island

 Marine Corps Support Facility Blount Island

-Spanning over 1,200 acres and encompassing roughly 110 buildings, MCSF-BI is a hub of activity, complete with bustling port operations, specialized repair facilities and expansive conservation areas.
-Our private 1,000-foot marine slipway, equipped with five vessel berths and a high-capacity, rail-mounted crane, enables efficient loading and unloading of U.S. Navy maritime prepositioning ships, ensuring global readiness.
+Spanning more than 1,200 acres and about 110 buildings, MCSF-BI is a hub of activity with port operations, specialized repair facilities, and conservation areas.
+A private 1,000-foot marine slipway—with five berths and a high-capacity rail-mounted crane—enables efficient loading and offloading of U.S. Navy maritime prepositioning ships, ensuring global readiness.

-According to the 2023 economic impact analysis by Marine Corps Installations East, more than $188 million per year flowed through MCSF-BI, including workforce salaries, construction projects and obtaining materials, supplies, services and other miscellaneous items and expenditures.
-Purchasing and contracting alone delivered nearly $100 million into the economy.
+According to the 2023 economic impact analysis by Marine Corps Installations East, more than $188 million flows through MCSF-BI each year in salaries, construction, supplies, and services.
+Purchasing and contracting alone deliver nearly $100 million into the regional economy.

 For more information, contact the environmental team at bic.environmental@usmc.mil.